Felice63/React-Notes-1/README.md

 - Note that the `<h1>` and `<a>` elements are siblings and children of one parent.

-- You can also have "fragments" as parents, which are empty opening and closing tags as follows:
+- You can also have "fragment tags" as a parent.
+These are empty opening and closing tags as follows:

 >  const chunkOfCode = (
 > `<>`